4U6U57/cmps011-pt.s17-grading/pa1/RUBRIC.md

 ## Grade Review

-A grade review is a request for the graders to review your work believe that *it has been graded in error, consistent with the rubric outlined above*. (more info about grade review here)
+A grade review is a request for the graders to review work you believe *has been graded in error, inconsistent with the rubric outlined above*.
+By submitting a grade review, you are allowing us to go through your submission and modify your score.
+Note that this applies for the whole submission, meaning that although in most cases your score may stay the same or increase if we find errors in our grading, there is the possibility that we may find additional problems in your submission that would cause your score to decrease.

+Note that a review is simply that, a reviewing of your original submission.
+You may not submit new files for grading (because you submitted the wrong version, or had trouble submitting in the first place, etc.).
+Concerns of this nature must be brought up with the instructor.

+You may request a grade review by sending a reply to your grade report email, with the word **REVIEW** in all caps within the body of the email.
+Any email that does not contain **REVIEW** shall be treated as a general question, and will not affect your grade.